fromsantanu/Project5-STM-Busy-Hospital-Vs-Heart-Survival-Rates/README.md

 ## Description

 The program computes the correlation between number of surgeries conducted on heart and the survival rate of the patients there.
-This indicates that hospitals with greater experience with heart surgeries tend to provide greater confidence on suvival chances for their patients.
+This indicates that hospitals with greater experience with heart surgeries tend to offer a greater chance of suvival chances to their patients.

-Here blood pressure study of systolic readings of two individuals indicate that one is stable and other is heavily fluctuating causing greater risk of heart attack.

 ## Video
 <!--